Do a business energy audit

 No

-Do you use the economy cycle (if available) on your air-conditioning unit.
+Do you use the economy cycle on your air-conditioning unit.
 Yes

 No

-The economy cycle uses outside air to cool when external temperatures are inline with desired set temperatures, as well as purging the hot air.
+The economy cycle uses outside air to cool when external temperatures are close to set temperatures, while purging the hot air.

 Water heating